HOW-TO: Request a Conference

 Short Name

-It is best to search for your conference short name first to see it is is taken or not.
+- Before entering your short name, search for your conference short name to see if it is taken or not.

 The conference will be fully searchable in CMT by either the full conference name or the short name.